zaneef/zaneef.github.io/about.md

 comments: false
 ---

-I'm **zan.e**, I'm an italian IT student at Ca' Foscari University of Venice.
+I'm **zan.e**, I'm an 🇮🇹 IT student at Ca' Foscari University of Venice.

 I'm interested in almost every aspect of cybersecurity but I primarily focus on web and network security.
 I'm kinda attracted to cryptography too but I don't really understand those shenanigans.